 Meaning of the 7-year mark

-According to the Fair Credit Reporting Act (FCRA), negative items can appear on your credit report for up to 7 years.
+According to the Fair Credit Reporting Act (FCRA), negative items can appear on your credit report for up to 7 years (and possibly more).
 These include items such as debt collections and late payments.
 The time frame begins from the original date of the delinquency (the date of the missed payment).

 How long do remarks stay on your credit report?